-The luciferase reporter assay demonstrated that the Notch pathway was functionally active due to resveratrol treatment.
-To determine which of the Notch isoforms were affected by resveratrol, we performed Western blot analysis.
-As shown in Figure 4B, resveratrol led to an increased expression of Notch1 intracellular domain (NICD) in both ATC cell lines in a dose-dependent manner.
+expression of Notch1 intracellular domain (NICD) in both ATC cell lines in a dose-dependent manner.
 However, the levels of both Notch2 and Notch3 intracellular domains showed no difference between control and the treated cells (data not shown here).
-Furthermore, the mRNA level of Notch1 was also elevated by resveratrol treatment of 25 and 50 μM (Fig. 4C), indicating that resveratrol activated Notch1 signaling mainly by transcriptional up-regulation of Notch1.
+Furthermore, the mRNA level of Notch1 was also elevated by resveratrol treatment of 25 and 50 $\mu$ mol/L (Fig. 4C), indicating that resveratrol activated Notch1 signaling mainly by transcriptional upregulation of Notch1.

-Resveratrol Induced Expression of Thyroid-Specific Genes in ATC
+Resveratrol induced expression of thyroid-specific genes in ATC

-To investigate the effects of resveratrol on cell differentiation, thyroid-specific genes including thyroid transcription factor 1 (TTF1), thyroid transcription factor 2 (TTF2), and paired box gene 8 (Pax8) were examined.
-Treatment of resveratrol resulted in a profound induction of TTF1 mRNA level, which increased 4-fold at 25 μM and 6-fold at 50 μM from control levels in both cell lines.
-Significant elevation of TTF2 expression levels was observed at 50 μM treatment for both cell lines.
-Pax8 level in HTh7 cells increased by 5-fold at 50 μM treatment, while induced by less than 2-fold in 8505C cells (shown in Fig. 5A).
+To investigate the effects of resveratrol on cell differentiation, thyroid-specific genes including thyroid transcription factor (TTF)1, TTF2, and paired box gene 8 (Pax8) were examined.
+Treatment of resveratrol resulted in a profound induction of TTF1 mRNA level, which increased 4-fold at 25 $\mu$ mol/L and 6-fold at 50 $\mu$ mol/L from control levels in both cell lines.
+Significant elevation of TTF2 expression levels was observed at 50 $\mu$ mol/L treatment for both cell lines.
+Pax8 level in HTh7 cells increased by 5-fold at 50 $\mu$ mol/L treatment, whereas induced by less than 2-fold in 8505C cells (shown in Fig. 5A).

-Since TTF1 and Pax8 are both contained in the regulatory region of the NIS promoter/enhancer (24), the expression and localization of these two proteins were studied.
-ATC cells
+Since TTF1 and Pax8 are both contained in the regulatory region of the NIS promoter/enhancer (24), the expression and localization of these 2 proteins were studied.
+ATC cells (8505C) treated with 25 $\mu$ mol/L of resveratrol presented with a much stronger signal of TTF1 than the control cells.
+A slight induction was seen for Pax8, which was consistent with the mRNA level reported above.
+Both TTF1 and Pax8 were localized in the cell